 Where To Find The Top Wild Animals in Wyoming

-Because the human population of Wyoming is so sparse, you can find wildlife like bison, bears, and pronghorn antelope almost anywhere in the state.
+Because the human population of Wyoming is so sparse, you can find wildlife like spiders, bison, ticks, bears, and pronghorn antelope almost anywhere in the state.
 Large mammals, big game species, and even some rare species are often easily seen from major thoroughfares through the state, such as Interstate 80 that dissects far southern Wyoming for 402.8 miles from Utah to Nebraska.

 Some of the best places for wildlife viewing in Wyoming include: